You can find a copy of the options booklet here

 - to widen horizons and give information about life after school, money matters, citizenship, consumer affairs, the world of work etc.

-In addition the school is committed to educating young people about e-safety and appropriate online behavior, working with safeguarding experts, the police and the Safe Hands charity to promote safe online activity.
+In addition the school is committed to educating young people about e-safety and appropriate online behaviour, working with safeguarding experts, the police and the Safe Hands charity to promote safe online activity.

 In Year 9, every student will continue to have one Games and one PE lesson per week.
 These lessons will utilise many of the activities covered in years 7 and 8 and there will be some choice of activity based on pathways options.
 The use of conditioned games and learning through competitive situations will have a greater emphasis.